 With the future review of the Detailed Plan and concurrent Plat of Subdivision submittal, the applicant intends to rezone the 0.61-acre property from the IB District to the O-1 District.
 The adjacent properties to the north and to the east of the Zion Church Planned Development are currently in the O-1 District.
 The other existing parcels in the Zion Church Planned Development will remain in the IB District.

-It is requested that the public hearing for this application be scheduled for the next regular Plan Commission meeting on Tuesday, May 24 at 7:30PM.
+The public hearing for this application was scheduled by the Plan Commission at the regular meeting on April 13, 2022.

 BACKGROUND